-Aspirants can check the JEE Main result dates (tentative) for Session 2 in the table below:
+Aspirants can check the JEE Main result date 2026 for Session 1 and 2 in the table below:

 Particulars